+Show Off Your Certificate!

-What’s more?
-You’ll leave the training with a certificate that shows the world you were trained by the number one name in the industry.
-Raise your credibility and show clients you know what you’re doing.
-Then, add your salon to the SNS salon finder—a new feature at snsnails.com [www.snsnails.com] that helps people find quality dipping powder services in their area.
+You’ll leave SNS Academy Live with a certificate that shows the world you were trained by the #1 name in the industry.
+Raise your credibility and show clients you know exactly what you’re doing.
+Then, add your salon to the SNS Salon Finder—a new feature at snsnails.com [https://snsnails.com/for-consumers/salon-finder/] that helps people find quality dipping powder services in their area.
 Maximum exposure and credibility through a trusted source might be just the ticket to take your business to the next level.